 How to Rock Free Bulk SMS (Lessons from My Mess-Ups)

-I’ve sent texts that soared and texts that tanked.
+I’ve sent both successful and unsuccessful texts.
 Here’s the cheat sheet I wish I’d had starting out—straight-up advice from me to you:

 1. Get a List That Won’t Land You in Hot Water